 While driving, there are plenty of combat controls too.
 For instance Max can target enemies and shoot from his windows, or even activate built-in harpoon guns to grapple with enemy vehicles.
 We watched as Frank's colleague ripped a tyre from an enemy's car to send them crashing into a large rock.
 Later on, we saw fuel tanks being targeted to engulf a car in a fiery ball of high-octane death.
 It looks like high-octane brutality, and we liked what we saw.

 The other section of the game takes place on foot and Max is equally deadly without his automobile.
 Along with his trusty shotgun, which appears to be his primary weapon, you'll get the chance to use sniper rifles, as demonstrated against outpost defences from afar.
 His melee abilities are equally brutal too, as we saw Max using close-quarter weapons and his bare knuckles to take down enemies stylishly and gratuitously.
 Without hands-on experience, it's hard to say how fun it is to play.
 But it looked damn inviting and we can't wait to play it for ourselves.

 Because of the setting and cowboy-esque persona of Max, it could almost be described as Red Dead Redemption on wheels.
 The game's decent sized map is full of enemy outposts, missions, side objectives, key characters and areas to explore.
 After just a short while, Mad Max the game, which is intended to tie in with an up-coming reboot movie, is shaping up to be a lot of fun.
 We don't have release details yet, but the game is stylish, gritty and raw.
 Just like the original films, but without a Mel Gibson in sight - which is a good thing indeed.

-The Good: No Mel Gibson
+Pros: No Mel Gibson

-The Bad: Movie tie-ins can be troublesome
+Cons: Movie tie-ins can be troublesome